rssh/scala-gopher/README.md

 Note, that closing channels is not mandatory, unreachable channels are garbage-collected regardless of they are closed or not.

 Also you can use only 'Input' or 'Output' interfaces, where appropriative read/write operations is defined.
 For input we have defined usual collection functions, like `map`, `zip`, `takeN` .
 Scala Iterable can be represented as `channels.Input` via method `gopherApi.iterableInput`.
 Also we can use scala futures as channels, which produce one value and then closes.
-For obtaining such inpt use  `gopherApi.futureInput`.
+For obtaining such input use  `gopherApi.futureInput`.

+`|` (i.e. or) operator used for merged inputs, i.e. `(x|y).read` will read vaue from channel x or y when one will be available.

 Also note, that you can provide own Input and Output implementations by implementing callback `cbread` and `cbwrite` methods.